Jesa

+The Catholic ban on ancestral rituals was lifted in 1939, when Pope Pius XII formally recognized ancestral rites as a civil practice (see also Chinese Rites controversy).
+Many Korean Protestants no longer practice this rite and avoid it both locally and overseas.

+Jesa Rituals: A Continuation from the Dangun Era in Korean Culture

+The ancestral rituals known as Jesa in Korean, have been practiced since the legendary Dangun era in ancient Korea.
+These rituals involve paying homage and offering sacrifices to ancestors, spirits, and deities.
+Rooted in the belief that the spirits of ancestors continue to influence the living, Jesa serves as a way to maintain a connection with the past and seek blessings for the present and future.

+In the context of Dangun, the founder of the first Korean kingdom, Gojoseon, Jesa rituals were likely integral to the societal and spiritual practices of that time.
+Over the centuries, the tradition of Jesa has evolved, incorporating various cultural and religious influences.
+The rituals typically involve the preparation of specific foods, drinks, and other symbolic items, which are arranged on an ancestral altar.
+Participants offer prayers and express gratitude to their ancestors, seeking their guidance and blessings.

+Throughout Korean history, Jesa has remained a significant cultural and religious practice.
+It is often performed on important occasions such as ancestral memorial days, New Year's Day, and family gatherings.
+The rituals vary among different regions and families, reflecting the diversity of Korean cultural practices and beliefs.

+In essence, Jesa serves as a bridge between the living and the deceased, emphasizing the importance of familial and ancestral connections in Korean society.
+It reflects a deep-rooted respect for ancestors and a desire to maintain harmony between the spiritual and earthly realms.

 History in Korea

 Prehistoric

 Korean ancestral worship can be traced back to Korean bronze age, as table-top dolmens found in Korean peninsula, Liaodong, and Manchuria were used for ancestral worship among different social groups.

 Jecheon event

 The Jecheon event has been inherited from Dangun Joseon to Yeonggo (迎鼓) in Buyeo, Mucheon (舞天) in Dongye, Alliance of Goguryeo (東盟), Jingungjesa (Silla), and Palgwanhoe (八關會) in Goryeo.
 Up to this point, it was governed by the state.
 However, when Joseon started paying tribute to China and adopted Confucianism as its ruling ideology, the heavenly culture ceases to exist.
-After that, King Gojong established Hwangudan (圜丘壇), a celestial altar, and revived the celestial culture.
+After that, King Gojong established Weongudan (圜丘壇), a celestial altar, and revived the celestial culture.
 Today's Confucian rituals were introduced from the end of Goryeo.
 Then, in the early Joseon Dynasty, China 's 'Juju Ga-rye' was accepted and spread gradually, centering on the four majors.